ivoa-std/UCDList/README.md

 6. Wait for someone to review your Pull Request and accept it

 _This process has been described and demonstrated during the IVOA Interoperability Meeting of Oct.
 2019 in Groningen ; see [slides](https://wiki.ivoa.net/internal/IVOA/InterOpOct2019GitHub/IVOA_Github.pdf))_

-# Test data directory for solar data
-Materials from solar data community (coll.
-V. Delouille, B. Cecconi, etc.)

-Include testdata to study mapping of ucds for solar data , and possible inclusion of new terms for solar data collections

 # License